sharu725/cards/_drafts/kmeans-and-elbow-method.md

 ## The elbow method

 And that's where the Elbow method comes into action.
 The idea is to run KMeans for many different amounts of clusters and say which one of those amounts is the optimal number of clusters.
 What usually happens is that as we increase the quantities of clusters the differences between clusters gets smaller while the differences between samples inside clusters increase as well.
 So the goal is to find a balance point in which the samples in a group are the most homogeneous possible and the clusters are the most different from one another.

+Since KMeans calculates the distances between samples and the center of the cluster from which sample belongs, the ideal is that this distance is the smallest possible.
+Mathematically speaking we are searching for a number of groups that the within clusters sum of squares (`wcss`) is closest to `0`, being zero the optimal result.